utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 > **[Team workspace management is available on Postman Enterprise plans.](https://www.postman.com/pricing)**

-You can manage the users and [groups](/docs/collaborating-in-postman/user-groups/) who can [create team workspaces](/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces/) in your team.
-All users and groups in your team can create team workspaces by default.
-If team workspace management is turned on, only [Team Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) and specified users and groups can create team workspaces.
+If team workspace management is turned on, you can specify users and [groups](/docs/collaborating-in-postman/user-groups/) who [create team workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).
+[Super Admins and Team Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can create team workspaces whether team workspace management is turned on or off.

-All other team members will require approval to create team workspaces by a Team Admin or user with permission to create team workspaces.
+All other team members will require approval to create team workspaces by a Super Admin, Team Admin, or user with permission to create team workspaces.
 The workspace's visibility will be set to [private](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#changing-workspace-visibility) until the request is approved.

 > To request team workspace management for your team, contact your Postman Account Manager.